A case study to share how ‘Trackit Lights’ has worked alongside our behaviour management strategies to reduce incidences of behaviour by 65%.

-At Heatherlands Primary, if behaviour escalates beyond low-level, a member of staff sits with a pupil and guides them through a Restorative conference in ‘Reflection Time’.
+At Heatherlands Primary, if behaviour escalates beyond low-level, a member of staff sits with a pupil and guides them through a Restorative conference.
 The focus is to help the child reflect on the thoughts and feelings that are driving the behaviour, but also the consequences of their behaviour and how it has affected others.
 The goal is to identify any needs of the pupil, identify strategies to resolve and repair the issue and equip the pupil with the self-awareness to regulate their own behaviour moving forwards.

-Using Trackit Lights, the staff members conducting Restorative conversations can see every low-level behaviour logged in class, or break times, and how it has escalated.
+Using Trackit Lights, the staff members conducting restorative conversations can see every low-level behaviour logged in class, or break times, and how it has escalated.
 They can see the time of each log, what the specific behaviour was.
-Also graphs, trends and statistics highlight patterns in behaviour across days, weeks, months and even years and notes regarding what the triggers and motives were can be viewed which then directly informs the Restorative conversation.
+Also graphs, trends and statistics highlight patterns in behaviour across days, weeks, months and even years and notes regarding what the triggers and motives were can be viewed which then directly informs the restorative conversation.

 “All behaviour is an attempt to meet a need and can be seen as a form of communication” – quoted from the Heatherlands Primary School behaviour policy

 Every time a pupil is given a class point on the board in their lessons, it is automatically added to their house points in Trackit Lights.
-The leading house gets recognition in assembly every week.
+The leading house gets recognition in assembly every half term.
 When a pupil earns 50, 100, 200 and 250 points they receive bronze, silver, gold and the ‘Head teachers award’ certificates which are generated automatically in Trackit Lights and can be printed at a click of a button.
 Trackit Lights also visually identifies pupils who have had constant good behaviour and have not received any sanctions for a specific date range.
 This makes sure that it is not just pupils who are overtly ‘trying’ to behave in the moment who get recognition, but also the pupils who never disturb the class but often go unnoticed.
 The school also makes use of ‘value stickers’, visiting other teachers and the Headteacher for praise, Golden Time, postcards home and wristbands.

-When a pupil’s behaviour does need challenging, they can use Trackit Lights to log low-level behaviour and give visual warnings to help the pupil visualise the behaviour policy and the expectations of the classroom.
+When a pupil’s behaviour does need challenging, teachers can use Trackit Lights to log low-level behaviour and give visual warnings to help the pupil visualise the behaviour policy and the expectations of the classroom.
 When challenging behaviour is logged, senior leaders and behaviour support can see this instantly appear in their reports and email notifications inform them of the pupil, class and behaviour.
-SLT then visit the class and have a Restorative chat to nip the behaviour in the bud and stop it escalating any further if necessary.
+SLT may then visit the class and have a restorative chat to nip the behaviour in the bud and stop it escalating any further if necessary.
 This provides teachers with extra support and it allows the behaviour to be dealt with more restoratively before reaching the point of a sanction.